itsananderson/itsananderson.github.io/source/_posts/2015-05-08-react-native-fix-for-invariant-violation-onlychild-must-be-passed-a-children-with-exactly-one-child.markdown

 ---
 layout: post
-title: "React Native: Fix for \"Invariant Violation: onlyChild must be passed a children with exactly one child\""
+title: "React Native: Fix for \"onlyChild must be passed a children with exactly one child\""
 date: 2015-05-08 07:37:37 -0700
 comments: true
 categories: